Can You Use a Credit Card to Buy a Home in New York City?

 Mortgage programs for New York residents

-If you are a new homebuyer, The State of New York Mortgage Agency (SONYMA) offers programs designed to offer lower interest rates and assist with down payments, home repairs, and remodeling.
+If you are a new homebuyer, The State of New York Mortgage Agency (SONYMA) offers programs to offer lower interest rates and assist with down payments, home repairs, and remodeling.

 Help With Your Down Payment